bringnow/docker-letsencrypt-manager/README.md

 auto-renew        - Try to automatically renew all installed certificates
 ```

 As you can see, the `letsencrypt-manager` helper script automatically downloads the latest version of the docker image.
 If you want to disable updating on every execution, just pass the `--no-update-check` flag.
+For example `letsencrypt-manager --no-update-check help`.

 You can now proceed with the following sections.